 We often hear the words ‘Criminal Law’ more than Civil Law in our day-to-day life.
 The media is also more often covering criminal cases in its news channels or articles compared to civil cases.
 We even observe this trend in movies and TV series, where criminal’s acts and their case investigation are more popular as story plots.
-Because of this the general perception of people is that every law offense is a criminal act.
-However American legal system consists of two types of law – Civil and Criminal, and these two laws are having some very specific differences.
+Because of this, the general perception of people is that every law offense is a criminal act.
+However the American legal system consists of two types of law – Civil and Criminal, and these two laws are having some very specific differences.

 Let’s dig a little deeper into both laws and try to understand them.